 5, you can't insert another row whose primary key is also

-ksqlDB uses primary keys in a similar way, but there are a few differences, because ksqlDB is an event streaming database, not a relational database.
+ksqlDB uses primary keys in a similar way, but there are a few differences, because ksqlDB is a streaming database, not a relational database.

 - Only tables can have primary keys.
 Streams do not support them.